Reachability analysis of linear hybrid systems via block decomposition: Reachability analysis of linear hybrid systems

 \section{Reachability analysis of linear hybrid systems}

-Our reachability algorithm for linear hybrid systems integrates the algorithm from~\cite{BogomolovFFVPS18}, which implements \dwell for LTI systems in a compositional way.
-In this section, we first recall the algorithm from~\cite{BogomolovFFVPS18}, which from now on we call \dwelldeco for convenience.
-Two important properties of \dwelldeco are that (1)~the output is a sequence of \emph{decomposed} sets and that (2)~this sequence is computed in low dimensions.
+Our reachability algorithm for linear hybrid systems is centered around the algorithm from~\cite{BogomolovFFVPS18}, called \dwelldeco for convenience, which implements \dwell for LTI systems in a compositional way.
+In this section, we first recall the \dwelldeco algorithm.
+Two important properties of \dwelldeco are that (1)~the output is a sequence of \emph{decomposed} sets and that (2)~this sequence is computed efficiently in low dimensions.

 After explaining the algorithm \dwelldeco, we incorporate it in a standard reachability algorithm for linear hybrid systems.
 However, this standard reachability algorithm will not make use of the above-mentioned properties.
-This will motivate our new algorithm (presented in Section~\ref{sec:reach_new}), which is a modification of this standard reachability algorithm to make optimal use of these properties.
+This motivates our new algorithm (presented in Section~\ref{sec:reach_new}), which is a modification of both this standard reachability algorithm and \dwelldeco to make optimal use of these properties.